Positive self-similar Markov processes obtained by resurrection: Modified jump kernel

 \subsection{General case}

-In this section we modify the jump kernel of the pssMp $X=(X_t,\P_x)$ of index $\alpha$ defined at the end of Section \ref{s:prelim}.
+Stable process conditioned to stay positive is a pssMp that can be regarded as a resurrected stable process.
+However, it does not fall into the framework of resurrected stable processes of this paper.
+In this section we introduce a larger class of pssMps by modifying the jump kernel of the pssMp $X=(X_t,\P_x)$ of index $\alpha$ defined in Subsection \ref{ss:sspcp}.
 Thus, $X$ is a not necessarily symmetric censored process.
 Let $j(x,y)=\nu(y-x)$, where $\nu$ is defined in \eqref{e:stable-density}.
 We define a new jump kernel by

 where $\sB:(0,\infty)\times (0,\infty)\to (0,\infty)$ is a function satisfying the following properties:

 \textbf{(B1)} Homogeneity: $\sB(\lambda x, \lambda y)=\sB(x,y)$ for all $x,y>0$ and all $\lambda >0$.